jamiewessels/Philly_Food_Access/README.md

 ***Modeling Exploration: Total LPSS***

 I thought that total LPSS might follow a Poisson distribution, where the unit of space was the Census Block Group and each "event" was the presence of an LPSS.

 Maximum Likelihood Approach:
-* Poisson model to converge on the variable lambda, approximated by the sample mean
+* Poisson model to converge on the variable lambda, approximated by the sample means

     ```
     * Mean(High Poverty Areas) = 33.86